SignPresenter/SignPresenterSupport/topics/slideshows-function.md

 ## Easily Add Powerpoint or Keynote Presentations to Sign Presenter

-Watch this quick tutorial on how to easily use our slideshows function to easily add multiple slides in seconds to your Sign Presenter account.
+Watch this quick tutorial on how to use our slideshows function to easily add multiple slides in seconds to your Sign Presenter account.

 [![Connect Lessons.Church to Sign Presenter](https://img.youtube.com/vi/LqJ61q6qOXM/0.jpg)](https://www.youtube.com/watch?v=LqJ61q6qOXM)